Skip to search results

 FY20252,640P+4.47%P+3.00%

 Book-wide cluster-position distribution (n_matched=6,740): 53.8% of Readycap’s funded variable-rate book sits in the most expensive 10% of comparable deals.
-That isn’t a statistical tail.
-It’s where the book lives.
-Two broker-channel-disclosed lenders.
-Two pricing fingerprints (Newtek’s flat ceiling, Readycap’s step reset).
-One outcome.(7(a), FY23–FY25, n=6,740, Readycap Lending LLC, variable-rate 7(a) Guaranty + FA$TRK, funded)
+The two broker-channel lenders show different shapes (Newtek’s flat ceiling, Readycap’s step reset) but the same directional result: their books cluster in the expensive tier of the comparable-deal distribution.(7(a), FY23–FY25, n=6,740, Readycap Lending LLC, variable-rate 7(a) Guaranty + FA$TRK, funded)

-Taking the spread gap between the broker-channel cohort (Newtek + Readycap + BayFirst) and the market median on comparable deals yields ~150 basis points.
-We report this as an upper boundon the broker premium, not a point estimate.
-It collapses three things the public record does not separate: actual referral-fee pass-through, credit-quality differences in the broker-channel cohort, and operating-margin differences between channel-dependent and direct-origination business models.
-On a $2M / 10-year 7(a) at 2025 prime, 150 bps of spread is $135,000 in lifetime payments — the same order of magnitude as a $10K–$30K at-closing referral fee capitalized and amortized over ten years.
-The arithmetic is plausible.
-The proof is in the Form 159 filings SBA has not released.
+OBSERVED: the spread gap between the broker-channel cohort (Newtek + Readycap + BayFirst) and the market median on comparable deals is about 150 basis points.
+We treat this as an upper boundon any broker-related premium, not a point estimate: the gap collapses at least three things the public record cannot separate — actual referral-fee pass-through, credit-quality differences in the broker-channel cohort, and business-model differences between channel-dependent and direct-origination lenders.
+On a $2M / 10-year 7(a) at 2025 prime, 150 bps of spread is roughly $135,000 in lifetime interest.
+Section 5 examines the underlying mechanisms.

 Chart 7 · Restaurants